dbactual/thomaspaine/content/pages/resources/was-thomas-paine-a-failure-before-coming-to-america.md

 ---
-Title: Was Thomas Paine a "failure" before coming to America?
+title: Was Thomas Paine a "failure" before coming to America?
 ---

    Far from it.
 Paine had several occupations, most notably as an excise officer.